uvarc/rc-learning/content/courses/containers-for-hpc/using.md

 module spider tensorflow
 ```

 Go to [TensorFlow's Docker Hub page](https://hub.docker.com/r/tensorflow/tensorflow/tags?page=1&name=2.11.0) and search for the tag (i.e. version).
 You'll want to use one that has the `-gpu-jupyter` suffix.
-Pull the container in your Rivanna account.
+Pull the container in your account.

 ### Installation